alvinjeffery/cds_bayes/README.md

 This class project entailed rank ordering and scoring of diseases based on negative and positive findings.

+**Disclaimer:** This tool should not be used for actual clinical reasoning.

 ### References

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4665459/ - apply bayes to single test; maybe explains how to combine multiple tests (AA)